-In May, the Charity Retail Association warned the guidance could lead to charity shops run through connected companies having to change their branding, which it said should not be necessary if all of the profit is given back to the parent company.
+In May, the Charity Retail Association warned that the guidance could lead to charity shops run through connected companies having to change their branding, which it said should not be necessary if all of the profit was given back to the parent company.

 A CRA spokesman said: "We don't have any comment to make at this stage."